-Ugni Blanc– a base grape for many white wines throughout the south and a main ingredient in cognac.
+Ugni Blanc– a base grape for many white wines throughout the south and the main ingredient in cognac.

 Viognier– wildly aromatic grape used in the south and the main grape used in the wonderful wines of Condrieu.

-Alicante Bouschet –light, slightly acidic grape used in Corsica and Provence for the reds.
+Alicante Bouschet –light, a slightly acidic grape used in Corsica and Provence for the reds.